Seth Godin

 Sheriff Community Review Commission

-William is appointed to the Commission which is mandated, with the Inspector General, with oversight of the Sacramento County Sheriff's Office.
+William serves on the Commission which is mandated, with the Inspector General, with oversight of the Sacramento County Sheriff's Office.

-He chaired a subcommittee for communications, community engagement and outreach.
+He chaired a subcommittee for communications, community engagement and outreach and authored committee reports for communications, policy and legislation.

 Appointed Member